Paralegal Services offered to Attorneys

 Depending on your location, a law firm that has between two and 50 attorneys might be considered “small” or “mid-sized.”
 (In a small town, a firm often attorneys might be considered mid-sized, but in Chicago, that would be considered fairly small).

 Time management is the key to any law practice.
 The legal research necessary to find out if a client's case is worth taking is time-consuming.
-Cases that drag out past retainer payments or time billed against clients accounts leaves single practicing attorneys and boutique law firms scrambling for sources of income to maintain their overhead and the administration cost of their practice.
+Cases that drag out past retainer payments or time billed against client accounts leave single practicing attorneys and boutique law firms scrambling for sources of income to maintain their overhead and the administration cost of their practice.

 The fact is that many boutique law firms and single practitioners can not afford to hire and maintain paralegals to help them with their caseloads.
 This is where our experienced paralegals and legal document preparers can help these practitioners increase their workloads and finances.
 It's a simple process, we do the work so that single practicing attorneys and boutique law firms are able to expand their workloads.
-Let us to the research your case to see if it's worth pursuing. file out either the case brief or legal memorandum forms and let us help.
+Let us to the research your case to see if it's worth pursuing.
+Fill out the intake form and allow us to help you with your case brief or legal memorandums; e-filings or walk-ins.